babelsociety/website/content/plan/index.md

 # Seed

-Once we have a suitable number of supporters, it will be necessary to proceed with the selection of the “Seed”, that is the initial group of likely-minded people capable of giving life to the first society.
+Once we have a suitable number of supporters, it will be necessary to proceed with the selection of the "Seed", that is the initial group of likely-minded people capable of giving life to the first society.
 At this stage it is important to understand how many resources are available.
 Unfortunately, to create a society without money we need a constant and significant flow of money!

 We could open the project up for donation, so that anyone interested can support it even if they are not part of the Seed.
 In this case, transparency on how such money is used is essential.